byanto/fintrackr/investment-service/docs/investment-plan.md

 - **Epic 6: API Documentation:** Implement SpringDoc to generate and expose the service's OpenAPI specification.
 - **Epic 7: Service Hardening & Observability:** Ensure the service is robust, testable, and production-ready.
 - **Epic 8: Containerization:** Package the application as a container image for consistent deployment.
+- **Epic 9: Centralized Configuration Management:** Move all service configurations to a central, version-controlled server.
+- **Epic 10: Resilient Inter-Service Communication:** Implement fault-tolerant communication for any future calls to other services.

 ---